rabbitmq/rabbitmq-oauth2-tutorial/use-cases/keycloak.md

 ## Access AMQP protocol with Pika

-This section is about testing Oauth2 authentication with AMQP protocol and with Pika library.
+This section is about testing OAuth 2.0 authentication with AMQP protocol and with Pika library.
 And more specifically, you are demonstrating how to refresh a token on a live AMQP connections.

-You can see the Python sample application [here](../pika_keycloak).
+You can see the Python sample application [here](../pika_client/producer.py).

 To run this sample code proceed as follows:
 ```